lightvector/KataGo/README.md

 Use `brew install katago`.
 The latest config files and networks are installed in KataGo's `share` directory.
 Find them via `brew list --verbose katago`.
 A basic way to run katago will be `katago gtp -config $(brew list --verbose katago | grep gtp) -model $(brew list --verbose katago | grep .gz | head -1)`.
 You should choose the Network according to the release notes here and customize the provided example config as with every other way of installing KataGo.

-### OpenCL vs CUDA
+### OpenCL vs CUDA vs Eigen
-KataGo has both an OpenCL version and a CUDA version.
+KataGo has three backends, OpenCL (GPU), CUDA (GPU), and Eigen (CPU).

-  * The CUDA version requires installing [CUDA](https://developer.nvidia.com/cuda-zone) and [CUDNN](https://developer.nvidia.com/cudnn) and a modern NVIDIA GPU.
+The quick summary is:
+  * Use OpenCL if you have any good or decent GPU.
+  * Use Eigen with AVX2 if you don't have a GPU or if your GPU is too old/weak to work with OpenCL, and you just want a plain CPU KataGo.
+  * Use Eigen without AVX2 if your CPU is old or on a low-end device that doesn't support AVX2.
+  * You can try CUDA you have a top-end NVIDIA FP16 + tensor-core GPU and you are willing to go through the hassle to install CUDA+CUDNN.
+It might or might not be faster than OpenCL, you can try it out to see.

+More in detail:
-  * The OpenCL version should be able to run with many other GPUs or accelerators that support [OpenCL](https://en.wikipedia.org/wiki/OpenCL), such AMD GPUs, as well CPU-based OpenCL implementations or things like Intel Integrated Graphics.
-(Note: Intel integrated graphics though is a toss-up - many versions of Intel's OpenCL seem to be buggy).
-It also doesn't require the hassle of CUDA and CUDNN and is more likely to work out of the box so long as you do have a decently modern GPU. **However, it also need to take some time when run for the very first time to tune itself.** For many systems, this will take 5-30 seconds, but on a few older/slower systems, may take many minutes or longer.
+  * OpenCL is a general GPU backend should be able to run with any GPUs or accelerators that support [OpenCL](https://en.wikipedia.org/wiki/OpenCL), including NVIDIA GPUs, AMD GPUs, as well CPU-based OpenCL implementations or things like Intel Integrated Graphics.
+This is the most general GPU version of KataGo and doesn't require a complicated install like CUDA does, so is most likely to work out of the box as long as you have a fairly modern GPU. **However, it also need to take some time when run for the very first time to tune itself.** For many systems, this will take 5-30 seconds, but on a few older/slower systems, may take many minutes or longer.
+Also, the quality of OpenCL implementations is sometimes inconsistent, particularly for Intel Integrated Graphics and for AMD GPUs that are older than several years, so it might not work for very old machines, as well as specific buggy newer AMD GPUs, see also [Issues with specific GPUs or GPU drivers](#issues-with-specific-gpus-or-gpu-drivers).

-Most users have reported that the OpenCL version is faster than the CUDA version EXCEPT if your GPU is a top-end NVIDIA GPU that supports FP16 and tensor cores.
-Then the CUDA version is likely to be a little faster and therefore stronger (but possibly the OpenCL implementation can be optimized more in the future).
+  * CUDA is a GPU backend specific to NVIDIA GPUs (it will not work with AMD or Intel or any other GPUs) and requires installing [CUDA](https://developer.nvidia.com/cuda-zone) and [CUDNN](https://developer.nvidia.com/cudnn) and a modern NVIDIA GPU.
+On most GPUs, the OpenCL implementation will actually beat NVIDIA's own CUDA/CUDNN at performance.
+The exception is for top-end NVIDIA GPUs that support FP16 and tensor cores, in which case sometimes one is better and sometimes the other is better.
+  * Eigen is a *CPU* backend that should work widely *without* needing a GPU or fancy drivers.
+Use this if you don't have a good GPU or really any GPU at all.
+It will be quite significantly slower than OpenCL or CUDA, but on a good CPU can still often get 10 to 20 playouts per second if using the smaller (15 or 20) block neural nets.
+Eigen can also be compiled with AVX2 and FMA support, which can provide a big performance boost for Intel and AMD CPUs from the last few years.
+However, it will not run at all on older CPUs (and possibly even some recent but low-power modern CPUs) that don't support these fancy vector instructions.

-For **either** implementation, it's recommended that you also tune the number of threads used if you care about optimal performance, as it can make a factor of 2-3 difference in the speed.
+For **any** implementation, it's recommended that you also tune the number of threads used if you care about optimal performance, as it can make a factor of 2-3 difference in the speed.
 See "Tuning for Performance" below.
 However, if you mostly just want to get it working, then the default untuned settings should also be still reasonable.

 ### How To Use
 Again, KataGo is just an engine and does not have its own graphical interface.
 So generally you will want to use KataGo along with a [GUI or analysis program](#guis).